Maximag

-The cars
+Cars

 The manufacturer took at stand at the 19th Paris Motor Show in October 1924 and exhibited a sporty "voiturette" style car powered by a 4-cylinder 1095cc side-valve engine with a cylinder bore of 59 mm, which placed it in the 7HP tax band.
 The car sat on a 2400 mm wheelbase and was priced by Maximag at 14,850 francs when fitted with a small 2-seater "torpedo" body.

 The same car was on display two years later at the 20th Paris Motor Show in October 1926.
 Engine displacement and wheelbase were unchanged but now, in addition to the sportily styled "torpedo" body, the car was available with what was listed as a 2-door "conduite intérieure" body. ("Conduite intérieure" was a slightly old-fashioned and upmarket designation, inherited from the horse-drawn carriage business, for what in this context was a small conventionally boxy saloon/sedan.)